kstenerud/streamux/README.md

 ### Empty Reply

-Can be sent in response to a message, indicating successful completion, but no other data to report.
+Can be sent in response to any message, indicating successful completion but no other data to report.